jtr13/bookdown-template/README.md

-This is a template for the EDAV final project.
-It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.
+This is a template for creating an [HTML GitBook style](https://bookdown.org/yihui/bookdown/html.html#gitbook-style) with the R [**bookdown**] (https://github.com/rstudio/bookdown) book, [hosted on GitHub Pages](https://bookdown.org/yihui/bookdown/github.html).
+It is based on the one created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.
+It assumes you know how to use git/GitHub and R Markdown, and have some familiarity with the **bookdown** package.
+If you don't, the package author Yihue Xie's RStudio webinar [*Introduction to Bookdown (R Package)*](Introduction to Bookdown (R Package) provides an excellent introduction.
+In addition, check out [*bookdown: Authoring Books and Technical Documents with R Markdown*](https://bookdown.org/yihui/bookdown), also by Yihui Xie, both for the content and the format--it is itself a **bookdown** book.

 ## ABSOLUTE ESSENTIALS